mkutarna/audiobook_gen/instructions.md

 ### Notes
-- Currently, only .epub files are accepted for import.
+- Currently, only .epub, .txt, .pdf, .html files are accepted for import.
 - Audiobook generation can take up to 1 hour, depending on the size of the ebook.
 - Generation time also depends on compute available for the app.